Breast Feeding Pressure.

 - Cut guilt right out of your life.
 It is a destructive emotion and serves no purpose at all in this instance.

 - Seek out support from other people going through the same thing.
-Try online and look for groups for whatever feeding method you are considering.
+Try online and look for groups for whatever feeding method you are considering, but by the same token, leave any group that makes you feel unsupported or bad about your choices.

 - Have faith in yourself.
 You know yourself, your lifestyle and your baby and you will do the right thing, whatever that is.
 Trust yourself.